Conflict of Interest Policy

 Failure to adhere to the terms of this policy may be regarded as a disciplinary offence and would be subject to the relevant HR policy.

 The risk of any Multrees staff member becoming aware of insider information or Multrees needing to set up Ethical Walls, is very low.
-However, in order to protect the integrity of the financial markets, Multrees requires a policy to outline how these situations would be dealt with.
+However, in order to protect the integrity of financial markets, Multrees is required to have a policy in place that outlines how these situations would be dealt with.

 Ethical Wall